co-cart/co-cart/README.md

 > ❗ This branch is the current stable version of CoCart.
 If you are looking to [contribute to CoCart](https://github.com/co-cart/co-cart/blob/dev/.github/CONTRIBUTING.md), please use the "dev" branch.

-Welcome to the CoCart Lite repository on GitHub.
+Welcome to the CoCart repository on GitHub.
 Here you can browse the source, [look at open issues](https://github.com/co-cart/co-cart/issues?q=is%3Aopen+is%3Aissue) and keep track of development.
 We recommend all developers to follow the [CoCart development blog](https://cocart.dev/?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart) to stay up to date about everything happening in the project.
 You can also [follow @cocartapi](https://twitter.com/cocartapi) on Twitter for the latest development updates.

 If you are looking for documentation, head over here: [https://docs.cocart.xyz](https://docs.cocart.xyz/?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart)

 [Click here to download](https://downloads.wordpress.org/plugin/cart-rest-api-for-woocommerce.zip) the latest release package of CoCart Lite.

+## Why CoCart exists?

+WooCommerce is a great open-source e-commerce platform for WordPress.
+However, relying solely on WordPress for all server-side operations can lead to sluggish performance, potentially harming your business, regardless of how well you optimize it.
+That’s why we developed CoCart, a customizable REST API for WooCommerce that allows you to decouple away from WordPress, providing your website with much-needed breathing space and allowing your chosen framework to handle client-side tasks.

 ## ✨ Core Features